volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 ![App Permissions](/img/screenshot-2021-09-12-at-09.48.28.png "App Permissions")

-Click "**Edit**" and change to "**Read and Write**" in order to allow our application to post Tweets on your behalf:
+Click "**Edit**" and switch to "**Read and Write**" in order to allow our application to post tweets on your behalf:

 ![Updated App Permissions](/img/screenshot-2021-09-12-at-09.49.08.png "Updated App Permissions")

-Click "**Save**", confirm the change and verify the change:
+Click "**Save**", confirm the change and verify it:

 ![Updated App Permissions](/img/screenshot-2021-09-12-at-09.50.01.png "Updated App Permissions")

 #### \#3 - (Re)generate Tokens

-Click on the "**Keys and tokens**" on the right side of the "**Settings**" and regenerate "**Api Key and Secret**", since we didn't copy them from one of the previous screens:
+Click on "**Keys and tokens**" on the right side of "**Settings**" and regenerate "**Api Key and Secret**" since we didn't copy them from any of the previous screens:

 ![Regenerate Api Key And Secret](/img/screenshot-2021-09-12-at-09.55.17.png "Regenerate Api Key And Secret")

-Confirm the action and you will see a modal with keys, save them somewhere on your computer for a future use.
+Confirm the action and you will see a modal with the keys.

+Save them somewhere on your computer for later use.

-Next, regenerate "**Access Token and Secret**", since old tokens were valid for old permissions (**Read**), now they were changed to "**Read and Write**".
+Next, regenerate "**Access Token and Secret**" as the old tokens were valid for the old permissions (**Read**), now they have been changed to "**Read and Write**".

-If you don't have a "**Regenerate**" button, like on the screenshot below, just click "**Generate**", it will still be perfectly fine:
+If you do not have a "**Regenerate**" button like on the screenshot below, just click "**Generate**" and it will still be perfectly fine:

 ![Generate Access Token And Secret](/img/screenshot-2021-09-12-at-09.56.34.png "Generate Access Token And Secret")

 Save them and move on.

-**Important note:** It should be instantly seen that "**Access Token and Secret**" were created with the "**Read and Write**" permissions:
+**Important note:** It should be instantly seen that "**Access Token and Secret**" have been created with "**Read and Write**" permissions:

 ![Verify Permissions For Access Token And Secret](/img/screenshot-2021-09-12-at-10.00.25.png "Verify Permissions For Access Token And Secret")

-Finally, we have everything to move to the most fun part of this tutorial - coding.
+Finally we have everything to move on to the most fun part of this tutorial - coding.

-We will create a Node.js application, since it is not safe to integrate directly with the Twitter API from the React application.
+We are going to create a Node.js application, since it is not safe to integrate directly with the Twitter API from within the React application.

 Why?
-Because we need to use all the generated tokens, keys and secrets and it is not safe to store them on the client side, since in this case they are visible to everyone, which is definitely not what we want.
+Because we need to use all generated tokens, keys and secrets and it is not safe to store them on the client side, as in this case they will be visible to everyone, which is definitely not what we want.

-We need to have a Proxy API that communicates with the Twitter API and stores all sensitive data for us.
+We need a Proxy API that communicates with the Twitter API and stores all the sensitive data for us.

 ## Twitter API Integration